 Your Total Balance Can Increase

 This won’t matter much if the borrower eventually qualifies for loan forgiveness.
-But, still, borrowers may feel uneasy seeing their loan balance increase, since they will be making no progress in paying down their debt.
+But, still, borrowers may feel uneasy seeing their loan balance increase since they will be making no progress in paying down their debt.

 You’ll Pay Taxes on Forgiven Debt

-Unlike forgiveness with Public Service Loan Forgiveness, the loan forgiveness after 20 or 25 years in an income-driven repayment plan is taxable under current law.
+Unlike forgiveness with Public Service Loan Forgiveness, loan forgiveness after 20 or 25 years in an income-driven repayment plan is taxable under current law.
 The IRS treats the cancellation of debt as income to the borrower.

 In effect, the taxable student loan forgiveness substitutes a smaller tax debt for the student loan debt.
 There are several options for dealing with the tax debt.

-- If the borrower is insolvent, with total debt exceeding total assets, the borrower can ask the IRS to forgive the tax debt by filing IRS Form 982.
+• If the borrower is insolvent, with total debt exceeding total assets, the borrower can ask the IRS to forgive the tax debt by filing IRS Form 982

-- The taxpayer might propose an offer in compromise by filing IRS Form 656.
+• The taxpayer might propose an offer in compromise by filing IRS Form 656.

 See also: Common Mistakes Involving Income-Driven Repayment Plans